ErenalpK/2026worldcup_prediction/README.md

 - Predict the 2026 World Cup winner using historical match data.
 - Analyze significant factors influencing match results, including FIFA rankings, home advantage, and squad strength.

-### Datasets
-- **Historical Match Results:** Results of all international football matches.
-- **Goalscorers and Shootout Data:** Details about goalscorers and penalty shootouts.
-- **Former Team Names:** Historical team name changes to ensure consistency in analysis.
-- **FIFA World Cup 2026 Qualification Groups:** Information will be manually gathered from official football federation websites.

 ## 📊 Dataset

 This project utilizes **nine datasets** to predict FIFA 2026 qualification and the tournament winner.
 Each dataset is explained below: